 Want to become a TensorFlow Certified Professional?
 Visit here to learn TensorFlow Online Course

 1. In TensorFlow, what exactly Bias and Variance are?
 Do you find any similarity of difference between them?

 Ans: In the learning algorithms, Bias are generally considered as errors that declare their presence due to overly assumptions.
-These can sometimes result in failure of entire model and can largely affect the accuracy also in several cases.
-Some experts believe these errors are essential to enable leaner’s gain knowledge from a training point of view.
+These can sometimes result in the failure of the entire model and can largely affect the accuracy also in several cases.
+Some experts believe these errors are essential to enable learner's gain knowledge from a training point of view.
 On the other side, Variance is another problem that comes when the learning algorithm is quite complex.
 Therefore a limit is to be imposed on this.

 Ans: There are variations in the training data or data that needs to be verified through TensorFlow.
 If the variations are very large in the data, probably it could lead to this problem.
-The best possible solution is to remove the noise from the available data upto the possible extent.
+The best possible solution is to remove the noise from the available data up to the possible extent.

 3. What exactly do you know about Bias-Variance decomposition?

 Ans: It is generally used to decompose problems such as errors that occur during learning in different algorithms.
 Bias keeps reducing if the data is to be made complex.
 Trading off the Variance and Bias are very essential to get results that are totally free from errors.